jupyterlab/jupyter-chat/README.md

 ### Typescript package

-The typescript package is located in *packages/jupyter-chat* and build an NPM package named `@jupyter/chat`.
+The typescript package is located in *packages/jupyter-chat* and builds an NPM package named `@jupyter/chat`.

 This package provides a frontend library (using react), and is intended to be